 Also, it's not just the safety of the clocks you have to worry about.
-One hard knock and the clock could coming crashing down, becoming a hazard to anyone unfortunate enough to be standing underneath it at the time.
-Picture Wile.
-E. Coyote from the Looney Tunes getting an anvil dropped on his head.
+One hard knock and the clock could come crashing down, becoming a hazard to anyone unfortunate enough to be standing underneath it at the time.

 Food Processing Facilities

-In 2016, GNP Company — most famous for Gold'n Plump and Just BARE Chicken — selected a SiteSync IQ wireless timekeeping system and installed a mix of both analog and digital clocks throughout their facilities.
-These clocks were arranged to be easily seen from each workstation and were also covered with polycarbonate wire guards to protect them from the variety of cleaning rinses used during the spray-down process.
+The GNP Company — most famous for Gold'n Plump and Just BARE Chicken — selected a American Time SiteSync IQ wireless timekeeping system and installed a mix of both analog and digital clocks throughout their facilities.
+These clocks were arranged to be easily seen from each workstation and were also covered with polycarbonate guards to protect them from the variety of cleaning rinses used during the spray-down process.

 Manufacturing Plants/Machine Shops

-Every factory manager takes pride in a well-organized facility, but accidents happen.
+Every factory manager takes pride in a well-organized facility, but accidents do occur.
 A wayward forklift could just graze the surface of a clock, shattering it.
 Any place with lots of heavy machinery and hustling personnel warrants wire guards for the clocks.

-Wire guards are a good idea for any high-traffic area, including hospital corridors where patients are constantly being transported on gurneys and wheelchairs while supply carts weave through the crowds.
-Installing wire guards in these hallways will keep various equipment, such as switches and signs, firmly attached to the wall.
+Protective guards are a good idea for any high-traffic area, including hospital corridors where patients are constantly being transported on gurneys and wheelchairs while supply carts weave through the crowds.
+Installing guards in these hallways will keep various equipment, such as switches and signs, firmly attached to the wall.

-Also, hospitals are flooded with fluorescent lighting.
-There are wire guards specifically made to protect these light fixtures, along with exit signs as well.
+Also, hospitals use fluorescent lighting.
+There are protective guards specifically made to protect these light fixtures, along with exit signs as well.

-You can find wire guards that fit your needs at WireGuards.com.
+You can find wire guards that fit your needs at the American Time website.
 Offerings include guards protecting the kinds of equipment mentioned above, in addition to items such as sprinklers, smoke detectors, thermostats and fire alarms.